Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 data types have the `.as_str` attribute that returns a string representation.
 For object instances of classes, the according attributes as defined by the class are returned.
-Containers and strings have the `.length` attribute which returns the number of entries or characters respectively.
+Containers and strings have the `.len` attribute which returns the number of entries or letters in the string respectively.

 **Call operator:**